 Magnetic Tiles

-These Picasso Tiles are a true gem!
+Magnetic tiles are a true gem!
 We consistently play with them at home and take them on road trips.
-Picasso Tiles are treasured at our house for manipulating shapes and forming creative sculptures during imaginary play.
+Picasso Tiles are treasured at our house for their ability to manipulate shapes and form creative sculptures during imaginary play.

 Crystal Growing Lab